enelesmai/tic-tac-toe/README.md

-# Bubble sort array
+# Tic Tac Toe

+In this project, the student builds a Tic Tac Toe game.
+The main goal is to put into practice the main concepts of Object Oriented Programming.
+Particularly, classes and access to their attributes.

 ## Project specifications

-bubble sort, where each element is compared to the one next to it and they are swapped if the one on the left is larger than the one on the right.
-This continues until the array is eventually sorted.
+Build a tic-tac-toe game on the command line where two human players can play against each other and the board is displayed in between turns.

+more about the specifications  [Wikipedia]https://en.wikipedia.org/wiki/Tic-tac-toe

 ## Link to assignment

-the assignment can be found  [here](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks).
+the assignment can be found  [here](https://www.theodinproject.com/courses/ruby-programming/lessons/oop).

 ## Built With

 Concepts used on this project

 - Ruby
-- Loops
+- OOP
 - Yield

 Tools used on this project

 - Visual Studio Code
-- VSCode Ruby by Stafford Brunk
+- VSCode Ruby by Stafford Brunk 0.27.0
-- Rufo (Ruby Formatter) by Matt Bessey
+- Rubocop 0.8.3

 ## Screenshot